girder/large_image/docs/girder_config_options.rst

       # clicking on an item from showing the item page to another action.
       navigate:
         # type can be "item": the default, open the item page, "itemList": go
-        # to the named item page
+        # to the named item page, or "open" to open an application
         type: itemList
         # if the type is "itemList", the name is the name of the itemList to
         # display.
+If the type is "open", the name is the name of the
+        # registered  application that should be opened by preference (e.g.,
+        # "histomicsui" or "volview").
+If that application does not report it
+        # can open the item or no name is specified, the highest priority
+        # application that can open the item will be used.
         name: studyList
       # show these columns in order from left to right.
 Each column has a
       # "type" and "value".
 It optionally has a "title" used for the column